codefresh-io/docs.codefresh.io/_docs/integrations/codefresh-hosted-gitops.md

 toc: true
 ---

-Integrate Codefresh CI with Hosted GitOps for deployments powered by managed Argo CD.
+Integrate Codefresh CI pipelines with Hosted GitOps for deployments powered by managed Argo CD.
-Use Codefresh pipelines and Hosted GitOps for deployments.

 Codefresh Hosted GitOps includes a dedicated report image step that both reports and enriches deployed images.
 Add the report image step in your Codefresh CI pipeline and reference integrations with issue-tracking and container registry tools for Codefresh to retrieve and enrich image information.